 If the shareholder and IMMUNOTHERAPY cannot agree on the "fair market value" of the shares to be repurchased, then within six (6) months after the date on which the Dissenters' Notice was mailed to the shareholder, the shareholder may file a complaint in the superior court of the proper county asking the court to determine the "fair market value" of the dissenting shares.
-The dissenter will be entitled to judgment for the amount that the court or an appraiser appointed by the court finds to be the "fair market value" of his or her shares.
+The dissenter will be entitled to finds to be the "fair market value" of his or her shares.